rust-lang/rust/text/0000-release-channels.md

 It also redesigns and simplifies stability attributes to better integrate with release channels and the other stability-moderating system in the language, 'feature gates'.
+While this version of stability attributes is only suitable for use by the standard distribution, we leave open the possibility of adding a redesigned system for the greater cargo ecosystem to annotate feature stability.

-Finally, it discusses how Cargo will leverage feature gates to determine compatibility of Rust crates with specific revisions of the Rust language.
+Finally, it discusses how Cargo may leverage feature gates to determine compatibility of Rust crates with specific revisions of the Rust language.